dalet-oss/kowabunga-api/docs/markdown/Apis/AdapterApi.md

-    Returns the IDs of network adapter objects
+    Returns the IDs of network adapter objects.

 ### Parameters
 This endpoint does not need any parameter.